marimo-team/marimo/docs/guides/wasm.md

 **Packages.** Not all packages are available in WASM notebooks; see [Pyodide's documentation on supported packages.](https://pyodide.org/en/stable/usage/packages-in-pyodide.html)

-**Code completion.** Code completion and docstring hints are not currently supported.
-This will be fixed in the future.

 **PDB.** PDB is not currently supported.
 This may be fixed in the future.

 **Threading and multi-processing.** WASM notebooks do not support multithreading